VinhPham131/LLV-mezon-bot/README.md

-# Mezon Bot Example - NestJS
+# Mezon LLV Baicao Bot - NestJS

-This repository contains an example of a Mezon bot built using NestJS.
+This repository contains how to deploy a Mezon LLV Baicao Bot built using NestJS.

 ## Overview

-This project demonstrates how to create a chatbot using NestJS as the backend framework for the Mezon bot.
+This project demonstrates how to create a LLV Baicao Bot using NestJS as the backend framework for the Mezon bot.
 It provides a starting point for developers looking to build their own conversational applications.

 ## Getting Started

-### Creating a Mezon Bot
+### Creating a LLV Baicao Bot

 1. Visit the [Mezon Developer Portal](https://mezon.ai/developers/applications)
 2. Sign in with your Mezon account or create one